 The Institute for Jewish Spirituality presents Awareness in Action

-A New IJS Program | Open to All | Begins Sunday, June 23
+A Five Week Online Program | Open to All

 Learning and practice is sustained and deepened through:

-• Readings to prepare for each live session
+• Materials for each live session

 • Guided practice instructions